8 Plastic Free Food Storage Containers Preventing Food Waste

 4. SILICONE BAGS

-While many brands have joined the silicone bag space, Stasher was the first.
+And many brands have joined the silicone bag space, but Stasher was the first.

 They have a plethora of sizes, colors, and shapes of silicone bags to choose from—including smaller snack bags and sandwich bags, as well as ones large enough for entire meals or bulk foods like grains and beans.